adz0612/NotesPRO/readme.md

 # NotesPRO
 ![l](https://github.com/adz0612/NotesPRO/blob/master/logo%26icons/Going%20through%20you%20notes%20made.png)

-This application aims to make it easier for students / working professionals to search through their notes eaiser.
+Our application aims to make it easier for students / working professionals to search through their notes eaiser.
 One can also listen to their notes just by taking a picture for quickly revising stuff on the go.

 # Use Cases: